irmen/Pyro4/examples/callback/Readme.txt

 1) first example: server.py + client.py

 The client creates some worker objects on the server.
-It provides them with (a proxy of) a callback object that lives in the client.
+It provides them with a callback object that lives in the client.
 When a worker is done with its task, it will invoke a method on the callback object.
 That means that this time, the client gets a call from the server that notifies it that a worker has completed its job.